quentincloudsnow/userlookup/IntegrationHub.md

 ![Alt text](img/2023-09-22_08-15-35.png)

-In the **Condition Label** field (1), copy and past this text : "User has been pre registered in remote visitor system"
+In the **Condition Label** field (1), copy and paste this text : "User has been pre registered in remote visitor system"
 > this is just to make it easier for someone who read the flow to understand the logic

 then in the Condition